-You likely have a strong sense of morality, and you may be quick to defend those who are weaker or vulnerable.
+Individuals with a Loyal personality type often possess a strong sense of morality and are likely to defend those who are weaker or vulnerable.

-You likely have a deep need for stability and security, and you may find yourself drawn to tradition and the familiar.
+They may also have a deep need for stability and security, feeling drawn to tradition and the familiar.

-If this sounds like you, then you probably have a Loyal personality type.
+If this resonates deeply with you, then you may have a Loyal personality type.

 Benefits of Having a Loyal Personality Type

 The benefits of having a Loyal personality type are many and varied.

 For one, Loyal people are typically very trustworthy.

 This means that they make great friends and confidantes, as they can be counted on to keep secrets and to offer support when needed.

 Furthermore, Loyal people are dedicated to their families and friends, sticking by them through thick and thin.

 This can be a great boon in times of difficulty, as it ensures that those who are closest to us know that they can always rely on us.